zilinli1988/QSCAN/README.md

 ## Citation
 If you use **QSCAN** for your work, please cite:

-Zilin Li, Yaowu Liu, and Xihong Lin (2020) "Simultaneous Detection of Signal Regions Using Quadratic Scan Statistics With Applications toWhole Genome Association Studies". _JOURNAL OF THE AMERICAN STATISTICAL ASSOCIATION_.
+Zilin Li, Yaowu Liu, and Xihong Lin (2020) "Simultaneous Detection of Signal Regions Using Quadratic Scan Statistics With Applications to Whole Genome Association Studies". _JOURNAL OF THE AMERICAN STATISTICAL ASSOCIATION_.
 DOI: <a href="https://www.tandfonline.com/doi/abs/10.1080/01621459.2020.1822849?journalCode=uasa20">10.1080/01621459.2020.1822849</a>.
 ## License
 This software is licensed under GPLv3.